webmakerr-com/Webmakerr/readme.txt

 == Installation ==
 This section describes how to install the plugin and get it working.

-0. Just search for FluentCart in WordPress Plugins and click install and activate.
+0. Just search for Webmakerr in WordPress Plugins and click install and activate.

 OR

 1. Upload the plugin files to the `/wp-content/plugins/fluent-cart` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the \'Plugins\' screen in WordPress
-3. Use the `FluentCart` -> `Settings` screen to configure the plugin
+3. Use the `Webmakerr` -> `Settings` screen to configure the plugin
 4. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

 = Can I sell physical and digital products together? =

 Absolutely.
-FluentCart supports hybrid product models with inventory, downloads, licenses, and even installment billing.
+Webmakerr supports hybrid product models with inventory, downloads, licenses, and even installment billing.

 = How easy is it to set up and use? =

 Very easy.
 Installation is just like any other WordPress plugin.
-FluentCart comes with an intuitive interface so you can quickly configure your store settings, add products, and connect payment gateways—all without needing technical expertise.
+Webmakerr comes with an intuitive interface so you can quickly configure your store settings, add products, and connect payment gateways—all without needing technical expertise.

 = Can I sell unlimited products, and how well does it scale? =

 There are no limitations on the number of products or orders.
-FluentCart is built for scalability—how well it performs depends on your hosting infrastructure.
+Webmakerr is built for scalability—how well it performs depends on your hosting infrastructure.
 With a good hosting setup, your store can scale comfortably.

-= Does FluentCart support subscriptions and recurring billing? =
+= Does Webmakerr support subscriptions and recurring billing? =

 Yes.
-FluentCart handles subscriptions natively with support for upgrades, downgrades, billing cycles, and trial periods.
+Webmakerr handles subscriptions natively with support for upgrades, downgrades, billing cycles, and trial periods.
 No transaction fees on Free or Pro.

-= Can I customize FluentCart to match my brand? =
+= Can I customize Webmakerr to match my brand? =

 Absolutely.
-FluentCart includes customizable Gutenberg blocks and supports custom CSS for advanced styling.
+Webmakerr includes customizable Gutenberg blocks and supports custom CSS for advanced styling.
 You can even add action buttons to custom WordPress patterns, making it easy to align the cart with your brand’s visual identity.

-= Is FluentCart compatible with my current WordPress theme? =
+= Is Webmakerr compatible with my current WordPress theme? =

 Yes.
-FluentCart is built using standard WordPress best practices and is compatible with any properly coded theme.
+Webmakerr is built using standard WordPress best practices and is compatible with any properly coded theme.
 It will automatically inherit your theme’s styles unless you choose to override them.

 = What payment methods are supported? =
-FluentCart supports major global payment options, including Stripe, PayPal, and credit cards.
+Webmakerr supports major global payment options, including Stripe, PayPal, and credit cards.
 You can also integrate custom payment gateways using webhooks and extend functionality as needed.

-= Will FluentCart Charge Fees? =
+= Will Webmakerr Charge Fees? =

 Never.
 Even in the free version, simple subscriptions are free and there’s no transaction fee on our end.

-= Do I need any paid services to use FluentCart? =
+= Do I need any paid services to use Webmakerr? =
-No. FluentCart is fully self-hosted.
+No. Webmakerr is fully self-hosted.
 You connect directly to Stripe or PayPal without middleman services or extra transaction fees.

 = Can I customize the checkout and product layouts? =

 Yes.
-FluentCart templates are overrideable, and it supports full visual editing in Gutenberg and Bricks Builder.
+Webmakerr templates are overrideable, and it supports full visual editing in Gutenberg and Bricks Builder.

-= Will store development be expensive with FluentCart? =
+= Will store development be expensive with Webmakerr? =

 Absolutely not.
 Everything is already built and ready to be placed on your site with minimal coding knowledge needed.